balthorium/kms-id/draft-abiggs-saag-key-management-service.md

 > An optional natural language string to describe the response status in terms that are useful for tracing and troubleshooting the API.

-sequence
+requestId

-> An echo of the sequence number provided in the request.
+> An echo of the requestId provided in the request.

 The JSON content rules above are used in conjunction with additional response type specific rules, defined later in this document, to produce the full response payload definition for each KMS operation.